 A nervousness overwhelms her as soon as she looks up from the newspaper she is flickering through with a distracted and caffeine affected mind, to find that he — the new guy — is just about to start his shift.
 As just mentioned, her mind is scattered, which makes her particularly unprepared for the punch.
 Even though she has been aware of the possibility of him showing up, the intensity of the change in atmosphere now that he is present, surprises her and forces her to take a deep breath in an aim to control the rising tension as their eyes briefly meet across the space between them (she sits at a table in front of the window facing Finowstraße and he is behind the bar counter across from her).
 She keeps breathing deep and watches him receiving what she assumes are instructions about something regarding the tables by his colleague who’s shift just ended, while (as he is listening to the information) he is taking of his jacket.

-When he after a little while comes to clear her table, he greets her with a smile and they exchange a few sentences of the common greeting kind “Hallo, wie geht’s?
+When he after a little while comes to clear her table, he smiles at her and they exchange a few sentences of the common greeting kind “Hallo, wie geht’s?
 Gut, danke, und dir?” as he picks up the empty coffee cup which she has placed at the corner of the table, and she feels almost as if she has been caught, as if her intention is revealed.